What Grows Well with Spinach: 28 Companion Plants

 Seasonal considerations for planting – What Grows Well with Spinach?

 Spinach grows well in cool weather.
 Plant it early in spring, as soon as you can work the soil.
-It also does well in fall before the first frost hits.
+It also does well in the fall before the first frost hits.
 This veggie matures quickly, so you can plant it several times in one season.

 For a continuous supply, sow seeds every two weeks.
 Keep an eye on temperature; spinach seeds germinate best at 40-75°F. In hot weather, spinach will bolt and go to seed quickly.
 If summers are very warm where you live, plan to grow spinach in the shade of taller plants or use row covers to keep it cool.